 What is Family and Domestic Violence?

-Family and domestic violence is when someone in an intimate or family relationship engages in controlling behaviours that cause fear or harm to another person in that relationship.
+Family and domestic violence happens when someone in a close relationship uses controlling behaviours that cause fear or harm.
+This issue affects people of all backgrounds and identities.

-Family and domestic violence is a crime, and has devastating consequences for individuals, families and the community, often leading to somebody being financially vulnerable as money and resources are commonly used as a means to manipulate and gain control.
+Family and domestic violence is a crime, and can have devastating consequences for individuals, families and the community, often leading to somebody being financially vulnerable, as money and resources are commonly used as a means to manipulate and gain control.

 This is called financial abuse, and it’s another form of family and domestic violence.
 It’s one of the most powerful ways an abuser can keep someone trapped in an abusive relationship.